 Heritage and Inspirations

 I owe a huge amount of personal and creative inspirations to my pioneering ancestor Julia Margaret Cameron.
-I am lucky enough to have a heritage rich in artistic archives of books and photographs, stories and iconic women such as Virginia Woolf.
-These women were trailblazers, fearlessly pushing boundaries in the creative arts and thought leaders amongst the men and women of the 18th century.
+I am lucky to have a heritage rich in artistic archives of books, photographs, stories and iconic women such as Virginia Woolf.
+These women were trailblazers, fearlessly pushing boundaries in the creative art, thought leaders amongst the men and women of the 18th century.
 Their legacies live on and are culturally celebrated to this day.

 My great great great grandmother Julia Margaret Cameron was a pioneer British photographer, amongst the first to be known as an artist in the photographic sense.
 Certainly the first female photographer from the Victorian era whose photographs are still held in such high regard today.
 Her life story, eccentric character and celebrated circle of friends continue to be a great source of fascination to me.
 I have spent hours consuming books and articles and various archives of images she took many of which are held at the Victoria and Albert museum where she once had a studio.